OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-sentiment-analysis/nodejs/Readme.md

     ```bash
     npm install
     ```
 1) Update the `.env` configuration for the bot to use the `MicrosoftAppId`, `MicrosoftAppPassword`,`AzureOpenAPIKey` and `BaseUrl`  with application base url.
-For e.g., your ngrok url.
+For e.g., your ngrok or dev tunnels url.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

 1) Run your app